nKey/LayerKit/README.md

 }
 ```

 Launch your application and verify that the connection is successful.
 You are now ready to begin authenticating clients and sending messages.
-Please refer to the [Layer Integration Guide](https://developer.layer.com/docs/guide) for details.
+Please refer to the [Layer iOS Documentation](https://docs.layer.com/sdk/ios/install) for details.

 ## Contact